Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Methods

-Specifically, the $i^\textrm{ th}$ output of the RNN passes through a softmax layer (with shared weights across time steps) to produce vector $\psi^{(i)}$, which defines the probability distribution for selecting the $i^\textrm{ th}$ token $\tau_i$, conditioned on the previously selected tokens $\tau_{1:(i-1)}$:

-where $\mathcal{L}(\tau_i)$ is the index in $\mathcal{L}$ corresponding to token $\tau_i$.
-The likelihood of the entire sampled expression is simply the product of the likelihoods for each token in the traversal:

-The sampling process is illustrated in Figure \ref{fig:sampling}; pseudocode is provided in Algorithm \ref{alg:sampling}.
-Starting at the root node, a token is sampled from the emitted categorical distribution.
-Subsequent tokens are sampled autoregressively until the tree is complete (i.e. all tree branches reach terminal nodes).
-The resulting sequence of tokens is the tree's pre-order traversal, which can be used to reconstruct the tree and instantiate its corresponding expression.
-Different samples from the distribution have different tree structures of different size; thus, the search space is inherently both hierarchical and variable length.
+An example of the sampling process is illustrated in Figure \ref{fig:sampling}; pseudocode is provided in Algorithm \ref{alg:sampling} in Appendix \ref{app:subroutines}.
+Note that different samples from the distribution have different tree structures of different size; thus, the search space is inherently both hierarchical and variable length.

-\textbf{Providing hierarchical inputs to the RNN.} Naively, the input to the RNN when sampling a token would be a representation (i.e. embedding or one-hot encoding) of the previously sampled token.
-Indeed, this is typical in related autoregressive models, e.g. when generating sentences \citep{vaswani2017attention}, computer programs \citep{abolafia2018neural}, or neural network architectures \citep{zoph2017neural}.
+\textbf{Providing hierarchical inputs to the RNN.} Conventionally, the input to the RNN when sampling a token would be a representation of the previously sampled token.
 However, the search space for symbolic regression is inherently hierarchical, and the previously sampled token may actually be very distant from the next token to be sampled in the expression tree.
 For example, the fifth and sixth tokens sampled in Figure \ref{fig:sampling} are adjacent nodes in the traversal but are four edges apart in the expression tree.
 To better capture hierarchical information, we provide as inputs to the RNN a representation of the parent and sibling nodes of the token being sampled.
 We introduce an empty token for cases in which a node does not have a parent or sibling.
-Pseudocode for identifying the parent and sibling nodes given a partial traversal is provided in Subroutine \ref{alg:parents_siblings} in Appendix \ref{app:appendix}.
+Pseudocode for identifying the parent and sibling nodes given a partial traversal is provided in Subroutine \ref{alg:parents_siblings} in Appendix \ref{app:subroutines}.